 - 2.1 Project Infrastructure.
-Project infrastructure, including the land on which Project facilities are sited, physical features of the Project (excluding Partner Facilities) will be owned by the JPA. - 2.2 Other Assets.
-Other assets as described below, will be owned by the JPA and / or by Participants. - 2.2.1 Water Rights.
-Water rights will be owned by the JPA. - 2.2.2 Storage.
-A Participant's share of storage space in the Sites Reservoir will be an asset owned and controlled by the Participant consistent with certain operating limits established by the JPA and the Contract.
-Storage capacity allocations and the associated rights to Sites water shares will be considered saleable and leasable assets, subject to certain terms to be determined in the Contract.
+Project infrastructure, including the land on which Project facilities are sited, including buffer and mitigation lands and physical features of the Project (excluding Partner Facilities) will be owned by the JPA. - 2.2 Other Assets.
+Other assets as described below, will be owned by the JPA and / or by Participants. - 2.2.1 Water Right.
+The Project Water Right will be owned by the JPA. - 2.2.2 Storage.
+A Participant's Storage Allocation will be an asset owned and controlled by the Participant consistent with certain operating limits established by the JPA and the Contract.
+Storage Allocations and the associated rights to Sites water will be considered saleable and leasable assets, subject to certain terms to be determined in the Contract.
 (See Section 5 below).
-A preliminary schedule of storage allocation among the Participants is included in proposed Amendment 3 to the Reservoir Project Agreement.
+A preliminary schedule of Storage Allocations among the Participants is included in Amendment 3 to the Reservoir Project Agreement.